ZZP-RS/KRALR/README.md

 # KRALR

 This is the code for the paper:
->Zhipeng Zhang, Yuhang Zhang, Tianyang Hao, Zuoqing Li, Yao Zhang, and Masahiro Inuiguchi(2023).
-Unearthing Undiscovered Interests: Knowledge Enhanced Representation Aggregation for Long-Tail Recommendation.
-In: Honda, K., Le, B., Huynh, VN., Inuiguchi, M., Kohda, Y. (eds) Integrated Uncertainty in Knowledge Modelling and Decision Making.
-IUKM 2023.
-Lecture Notes in Computer Science(), vol 14376.
-Springer, Cham. https://doi.org/10.1007/978-3-031-46781-3_9
+>Zhipeng Zhang, Yuhang Zhang, Tianyang Hao, Zuoqing Li, Yao Zhang, Masahiro Inuiguchi.
+Unearthing undiscovered interests: knowledge enhanced representation aggregation for long-tail recommendation[C].
+Proceedings of the 10th International Conference on Integrated Uncertainty in Knowledge Modelling and Decision Making(IUKM), pp.91-103, Kanazawa, Japan, November 2-4, 2023. https://doi.org/10.1007/978-3-031-46781-3_9

 ## Introduction